tarirohove/weatherapp/README_Application_overview.md

     - Implemented using a token-bucket algorithm to track and control the number of requests.
     - Each API key is assigned a bucket that allows up to 5 tokens (requests) per hour.
     - Tokens are consumed with each request, and a request is denied if no tokens are available.
+### Overview of the Rate Limiting Pattern Deployed

+The rate limiting pattern used in this implementation is based on the Token Bucket algorithm.
+This pattern helps to control the rate at which requests are processed, ensuring that the API is not overwhelmed by too many requests in a short period.

+#### Token Bucket Algorithm
+- **Concept**: The Token Bucket algorithm is a simple and efficient way to handle rate limiting.
+Tokens are added to the bucket at a fixed rate.
+Each incoming request consumes one token from the bucket.
+If there are no tokens available, the request is denied.
+- **Parameters**:
+    - **Bucket Capacity**: The maximum number of tokens that the bucket can hold.
+    - **Token Refill Rate**: The rate at which tokens are added to the bucket.
+    - **Filter Integration**: A `RateLimiterFilter` is implemented to intercept all incoming requests and apply the rate limiting logic.
+This ensures that rate limiting is consistently enforced across all endpoints.

+#### Benefits
+- **Scalability**: The Token Bucket algorithm is highly scalable and can handle large volumes of requests efficiently.
+- **Fairness**: Each API key is independently rate-limited, ensuring fair usage among multiple clients.
+- **Flexibility**: The rate limiting parameters (capacity and refill rate) can be easily adjusted based on usage patterns and requirements.

+#### Conclusion
+The rate limiting pattern deployed using the Token Bucket algorithm provides a robust mechanism to control the rate of incoming requests, ensuring that the system remains stable and responsive.
+By integrating this logic into a filter, the application maintains clean and consistent rate limiting across all endpoints.

 4. **Exception Handling**:
     - `handleValidationExceptions` method manages validation errors and returns appropriate error messages.